5 Ways to Make Your UGC Gallery Shoppable

 Three layers working together: authentic content (real customers, real usage, see what is UGC?), tagged products (so every image is also a product card), and a fast checkout path (one-tap add-to-cart without leaving the gallery).
 Strip out any of these layers and conversion rates drop significantly.

-The biggest mistake brands make
+What's the biggest mistake brands make?

 Above-the-fold on the homepage works for awareness, but the single best placement for conversion is on the PDP, just below the "Add to Cart" button.
 Here, real customer photos answer the last objection before purchase: "Does this look as good in real life?"
 Detailed data in our conversion benchmark.